Film Intellectual Property Assignment Agreement

 - State for Venue and Choice Provisions

-Once you have completed drafting the Film Intellectual Property Assignment Agreement, you will be able to save to edit further, download a PDF or send to the other party for electronic signature.
+Once you have completed drafting the Film Intellectual Property Assignment Agreement, you will be able to save it to edit further, download a PDF or send it to the other party for electronic signature.

 Get Unlimited Use of this Contract and All Creators Legal Contracts with a Subscription here